-Most of us are all familiar with simple tools and apps like Google Drive, Facetime or a digital Oxford Dictionary.
-But what about APPS that can actually change our lives?
+Most of us are all familiar with simple tools and apps like Google Drive, Facetime, or a digital Oxford Dictionary.
+But what about apps that can actually help improve our daily lives?

 This one is a particular favorite for those who need to crunch through the numbers in the digital age.
-My script calculator is a handwriting calculator turning a screen into an interactive piece of paper available on App Stores for iOS devices and Android.
+Myscript calculator is a handwriting calculator turning your screen into an interactive piece of paper available on App Stores for iOS devices and Android.
 Simply scribbling numbers on your screen would not only make simple equations possible like equation and subtraction possible but everything is merged into a single equation.

 We have tested it and were happy to formulate more complex operations with square roots, powers, sine, cosine fractions, decimals, and variables.
 However, not many good apps come free and the price for downloading this app costs approximately $3.

 Dragon anywhere is a mobile dictation app suitable for dictating and editing documents by voice on your iOS or Android mobile devices quickly and accurately.
 You can stay productive anywhere you go.
 By using your own voice as a keyboard, the recorded sound is accurately listed on your screen.

 This app is particularly good for journalists or anyone who wishes to voice record without going through the difficulty of trying to listen and write at the same time.
 We enjoyed adding custom words for industry-specific terminologies for better dictation accuracy as well as importing our recorded text to sharing tools like Dropbox to save space on our phones.

 They provide a one-week free trial, however, their full services do not come cheap.
 A one-month subscription costs $14.99 therefore it is only useful if you do need to record long passages into writing.
 There is a cheaper solution called SoundNote costing you $5, but it’s only available for Apple users.
 It acts as a notepad and audio recorder, so you can store an entire lecture in both visual and audio form.